Introducing the Compliance Cycle

 To ensure the equipment you have in place functions correctly, regular testing, maintenance and inspection routines need to be carried out.
 That's what the Test & Maintain component covers.
 This includes any equipment related to fire detection and warning, firefighting, or emergency routes and exits.

 With equipment in hand, Train & Drill focuses on the people within the premises.
 Instructing staff about precautions and procedures in their workplace is a requirement of the legislation, as well as giving them appropriate training in line with their responsibilities.
-This could include fire warden or marshal training.
+This could include asbestos awareness, legionella management, health & safety, fire safety or fire warden training.
 Evacuation drills help to consolidate the training, as well as checking the effectiveness of the Emergency Plan.

 Why is compliance important?

 Severe fires and accidents are infrequent, but they do happen.
 Fires, asbestos exposure and workplace accidents can ruin lives, businesses and careers.
-Becoming compliant means minimising the risk of this happening to you.
+Being compliant means minimising the risk of this happening to you.

 With unlimited fines for contravening certain aspects of legislation, as well as the possibility of prosecution or imprisonment, it is important that compliance is managed effectively.